 For others who may have been born into wealth, money is hardly discussed but always shown.
 Children of wealth have similar but different problems with money.
 Being given a Honda instead of a BMW for a birthday gift is a real problem.
 The status of driving a Honda among friends may be seen as “not good enough” when your parents could have afforded a “Beemer”.
 It may feel as some sort of punishment.

 Again, to some people reading this blog, the idea that a car would be gifted to a teenager may seem unfathomable and many would dismiss the issue as the wealthy teenager being ungrateful.
 But you would be wrong.
 For the purposes of this discussion, none of that matters.
-What does matter is that the stories we personally have about what money means affects us into adulthood regardless of wealth.
-It can be detrimental to who we are as adults.
+What does matter is that the stories we personally have about what money affects us into adulthood regardless of wealth.
+It can be detrimental to who we are in the world.
 Our past defines how we relate to money and how we feel about it today.
 In order to change our emotions about money, it’s important to acknowledge why we believe the things we do.

-- When was the first time you remember learning that you were rich, poor, middle class or anywhere in-between?
+When was the first time you remember learning that you were rich, poor, middle class or anywhere in-between?
 On page 26 of my book CANELA I discuss opening presents one Christmas morning and realizing there was no Santa.
 And although I always knew we weren’t rich, being poor was solidified for me that day.
 There was no Santa and when you write a letter asking for what you want and don’t get it, it’s because your mom can’t afford it and what you get instead, is brown box from the Salvation Army or some other charity giving random gifts to kids.
-My first feelings of not having money is that being poor is bad.
-We must be bad people.
+My first feelings and understanding of not having money was that being poor is bad.
 I’m not worthy to have things I want, because we’re poor and being poor is feels bad, so therefore I am bad and unworthy.
 See how that works?